 Your income must be verified through pay stubs, bank statements, and federal tax returns.

-Property must be appraised by an FHA-approved appraiser and meet HUD property guidelines.
+An FHA-approved appraiser must appraise the property and meet HUD property guidelines.

-A lender can consider approving an FHA loan application from a borrower who is still paying on a Chapter 13 Bankruptcy, but only if those payments have been made and verified for a period of at least one year.
+A lender can consider approving an FHA loan application from a borrower who is still paying on a Chapter 13 Bankruptcy.
+The payments must have been made and verified for a period of at least one year.

 Any foreclosure within the previous three years typically will not qualify.
 (Lenders may make exceptions with extenuating circumstances.)